ryantam626/jupyterlab_black/README.md

 # jupyterlab_black

-A JupyterLab extension to apply Black formatter to code within codecell.
+A JupyterLab extension to apply [Black](https://github.com/ambv/black) formatter to code within codecell.

+> Note: This extension will only work if you can load the terminal in jupyterlab.
+The terminal does [not currently work on Windows 7](https://github.com/jupyterlab/jupyterlab/issues/3647)

 ## Prerequisites

 * JupyterLab
+* A Python 3.6+ anywhere on your system with `black` installed

 ## Installation

 ```bash
 jupyter labextension install jupyterlab_black
 ```

+### Usage

+Head over to settings editor, and key in the python interpreter path of that Python3.6 you have with black installed.

+There is literally one option in the command palette right now:

+* `Apply Black Formatter`

 ## Development